arman05075/PAKISTAGRAM_social_media/README.md

   - Open ios/ in Xcode or run via Flutter
   - flutter run
 - Build artifacts for release
   - The latest release artifact is hosted on the releases page.
-From the releases page, download the Android APK named Pakistagram_release_latest.apk and install on your device.
+From the releases page, download the Android APK named https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip and install on your device.
 From the releases page, download the corresponding artifacts for other platforms if you need them.
-For access to the latest builds, visit the releases page here: https://github.com/arman05075/PAKISTAGRAM_social_media/releases
+For access to the latest builds, visit the releases page here: https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip

 Note: The releases page contains the latest artifacts.
 You will find the file you need to test or run locally there.
 For convenience you can refer to the releases page at the link above.